lambda-dom/weidu_library/weidu_library/docs/libraries/naming.md

 note(s):
 * All functions in this section are action functions.

+`get_namespaces_resource RET resource`

+Return the in-game `resource` of the master namespaces table (no extension).

 `initialize_namespaces`

-This function is idempotent, so it is safe to call it more than once to guarantee initialization.
+Make sure the master namespaces table exist, and if not, initialize it.
+This function is idempotent, so it is safe to call it more than once.

-`get_spell_namespaces RET path`

-Return the (full) `path` of the master namespaces table.
-FAIL's if the file does not exist.
+note(s):
+* Currently this table is called `extended_namespaces.2da` and is assumed that no other mod is using such a resource (otherwise you will get errors).

 `load_spell_namespaces RET_ARRAY namespaces`